lucas-campagna/mt5linux/README.md

 mt5.shutdown()
 ```

-In step 2 you can provide the port, host, executable, etc... just type `python -m mt5linux --help`.
+On step 2 you can provide the port, host, executable, etc... just type `python -m mt5linux --help`.